Governance of the School

 - Ensuring financial proberty.

-The Directors of the LAT meet meet regularly and can delegate powers to the school committees.
+The Directors of the TLAT meet meet regularly and can delegate powers to the school committees.

 The key responsibilities of the school committee are.